 Different Types of Sewing Machines

-Deciding on the types of sewing machines best for you depends on the functions and the quantity of work you are planning.
-If you will be sewing a few times a week, then you will probably be purchasing a domestic sewing machine.
+If you will be sewing a few times a week, then you will probably be purchasing a domestic sewing machine from a quality manufacturer.
 For daily and all-day sewing, an industrial machine will be used, with each machine fulfilling a specific function.

 Types of Sewing Machines - Domestic

-Domestic sewing machines, as the name implies, are designed for home use and are the most popular home sewing machine. .
-While these machines certainly vary in quality and longevity, they are generally not designed to last with everyday use.
+Domestic sewing machines, as the name implies, are designed for home use and are the most popular home sewing machine.
+While these regular sewing machines certainly vary in quality and longevity, they are generally not designed to last with everyday use.
 They are generally light enough to be transportable and are designed for multiple stitches and purposes.

-2. Electronic Sewing Machine Types
+1. Electronic Sewing Machine Types

-There are a lot of heavy duty sewing machines on the market, like the Singer below, that are designed to sew heavier fabrics.
+There are a lot of heavy-duty sewing machines on the market, like the Singer below, that are designed to sew heavier fabrics.

-3. Mini and Portable Machines
+2. Mini and Portable Machines

 Electronic machines would include mini portable machines.
 The mini machine is not sturdy enough for vast quantities of sewing.
 Although it is portable and easy to carry, it is best suited to small projects and mending.
 Most of these machines are not strong enough for larger projects and extended sewing.

-4. Computerized or Automated Machines
+3. Computerized or Automated Machines

 Moving on up the scale of machines, computerized and fully automated machines have many more functions and features.